refinedev/refine/documentation/docs/core/hooks/auth/useUpdatePassword.md

 description: useUpdatePassword data hook from refine is a modified version of react-query's useMutation for registration.
 ---

 `useUpdatePassword` calls `updatePassword` method from [`authProvider`](/core/providers/auth-provider.md) under the hood.
-It updatePasswords the app if `updatePassword` method from `authProvider` resolves and if it rejects shows an error notification.
+It update passwords the user if `updatePassword` method from `authProvider` resolves and if it rejects shows an error notification.

 It returns the result of `react-query`'s [useMutation](https://react-query.tanstack.com/reference/useMutation).